Bithomp/xrpl-api/README.md

   publicKey: "ED________________________________",
 };

-// signing secrets, should not belong to any validators keys.
+// signing secrets, should not belong to any validators keys and should be different from vk.
 // can be any ed25519 (publicKey starts on `ED`) or secp256k1 could be used,
 // can ne generated with BithompXRPL.Validator.generateSecrets() or by generateSeed from ripple-keypairs const sk = {